What We Do

 New Hampshire is home to nearly 1,000 lakes – some of the cleanest in the country.
 They are one of the reasons people choose to live in New Hampshire and why people come from all over the world to visit.
 Clean and healthy lakes are an important part of our quality of life, our economy, and our culture.
 They are important for the health of our wildlife too.
 The care of the lakes we all love is in the trust of the current generation who use them and it is up to us to protect them.

-NH LAKES is committed to restoring and preserving the health of New Hampshire’s lakes.
+NH LAKES' mission is to restore and preserve the health of New Hampshire’s lakes.

 What We Do

-But, our lakes are threatened.
+Today, our lakes face more challenges than ever before.
 Invasive plant and animal species continue to spread each year, polluted runoff water is causing more toxic cyanobacteria blooms than ever before, and climate change will continue to impact lakes in ways we’ve never experienced.

-At NH LAKES, our vision is a New Hampshire where all our lakes are clean and healthy and caring for them is a way of life.
+At NH LAKES, we have a vision.
+Our vision is a New Hampshire where all our lakes are clean and healthy and caring for them is a way of life.

 How We Do Our Work